Last Updated on March 19, 2021 by Julia Wilson

 Outdoor enclosures are a great way to give cats access to the outdoors in a safe and controlled environment.
 Provide cat-safe plants (to nibble on and hide behind), scratching posts and/or cat trees and beds.
 We have found logs are a great and cheap scratching post for the outdoor cat run.

-This doesn’t mean we should let our cats out to hunt the wildlife, but we can provide the opportunity for cats to express their natural predatory nature in a safe and humane way.
+This doesn’t mean we should let our cats out to hunt the wildlife, but we can provide the opportunity for cats to express their natural predatory nature safely and humanely.
 Engaging in playful predatory behaviour exercises the mind as well as the body and reduces boredom and obesity, which has become a chronic issue among pet cats.

 Cats thrive on regular, predictable and friendly interactions with their human family.
 Always make interactions with your cat positive.
 Some cats want to be by your side all the time; other cats are happy with their own company.
 Don’t try to change the behaviour of either type and always let decide when it wants to initiate and end contact with you.
 Respect boundaries and learn what your cat’s likes and dislikes are.
 Most cats like a scratch on the head, under the chin and on the back close to the tail, but don’t like having their belly rubbed.